calvinagarucf/cop4520_assignment2/README.md

 Calvin Agar

 COP4520

 Juan Parra

 Programming Assignment 2

 # Problem 1: Minotaur's Birthday Party

+To compile (inside Problem1 folder): javac *.java && java BirthdayParty

+Currently the number of guests is set to 20.
+This can be changed in the BirthdayParty.java file.

 To solve this problem, the guests will count themselves and one guest will be a designated counter.